claudiom4sir/LLTC/README.md

 # A RNN for temporal consistency in videos enhanced by single-frame methods

+IEEE Signal Processing Letters 2024

 ## Abstract
 Low-light video enhancement (LLVE) has received little attention compared to low-light image enhancement (LLIE) mainly due to the lack of paired low-/normal-light video datasets.
 Consequently, a common approach to LLVE is to enhance each video frame individually using LLIE methods.
 However, this practice introduces temporal inconsistencies in the resulting video.
 In this work, we propose a recurrent neural network (RNN) that, given a low-light video and its per-frame enhanced version, produces a temporally consistent video preserving the underlying frame-based enhancement.
 We achieve this by training our network with a combination of a new forward-backward temporal consistency loss and a content-preserving loss.
 At inference time, we can use our trained network to correct videos processed by any LLIE method.
 Experimental results show that our method achieves the best trade-off between temporal consistency improvement and fidelity with the per-frame enhanced video, exhibiting a lower memory complexity and comparable time complexity with respect to other state-of-the-art methods for temporal consistency.

+## Code

+The code will be released soon.

 ## Demo videos